expo/expo/docs/pages/versions/unversioned/sdk/background-fetch.md

 ## Known issues

-The feature only works when the app is backgrounded, but not if the app was terminated or upon device reboot.
+BackgroundFetch only works when the app is backgrounded, not if the app was terminated or upon device reboot.
 [Here is the relevant Github issue](https://github.com/expo/expo/issues/3582)

 ## Installation